alt="")

 Non-EU applicants – School Leaver

 RCSI aims to maintain a broad geographic spread to ensure that students are educated in a truly multicultural environment.
-Currently, there are over 60 different nationalities represented within the Undergraduate Medicine programme in RCSI Dublin.
+Currently, there are over 60 different nationalities represented within the Undergraduate programmes at RCSI Dublin.
+If you are unsure whether you are an EU or Non-EU applicant, please consult the EU vs Non-EU policy for guidance.

 Minimum academic entry requirements

-Applicants must present a minimum of three A-Level subjects* with minimum grades of AAB, to include Chemistry, one additional laboratory science subject (Biology or Physics), plus one other from the following group: Biology, Physics, Mathematics or Psychology.
+Applicants must present a minimum of three A Level subjects* with minimum grades of AAB, to include Chemistry, one additional laboratory science subject (Biology or Physics), plus one other from the following group: Biology, Physics, Mathematics or Psychology.

 All applicants must also have completed a minimum of six subjects at GCSE level, which must include a minimum Grade 4 / C in English and Mathematics.